Terrapin (amphibious vehicle): Development

-Mark 1
+Mark I

 The Terrapin was powered by two Ford V8 engines mounted side by side, with each motor driving the wheels on one side.
 Wheel braking was used to steer, the brakes being operated by levers.
 On a level surface, the vehicle was supported on the four middle wheels, the front and rear wheels remaining clear of the surface (the front pair being raised significantly, the rear pair only slightly).
 The front and rear wheels provided support and traction on soft surfaces and when climbing slopes, such as riverbanks.
 When driven in the water, it was propelled by two rear-mounted propellers.

-Despite success in its first military action, the Terrapin was not overall a successful design and had many significant defects, which were never overcome in service.
-Due to the large diameter tyres, the Terrapin was a relatively high vehicle and, although open-topped, it was difficult to enter and exit.
-Any soldier attempting to exit over the side faced both prolonged exposure to enemy fire and possible injury from the fall.
-Like the Medium Mark A Whippet tank of the First World War, the Terrapin had engines for each side of the vehicle with skid steering.
-This arrangement was awkward on the Whippet, and on the Terrapin as well.
-If one engine broke down, the Terrapin tended to swing around violently.

 The two centrally located engines split the cargo compartment in two and, though rated as a 4-ton vehicle, this prevented large loads, such as heavy artillery or vehicles, from being carried.
 In addition, the driver had poor visibility as he was centrally located inside the middle of the vehicle.
 This was compounded by the installation of a canvas cover over the forward hold.
 As a result, another crew member typically had to stand behind the driver and provide directions.
 In use, the vehicle was found to be rather slow, and was easily swamped in rough seas.
 The specification had limited the length to 23 ft and this made its seagoing characteristics inferior to the American DUKW.
-These failings quickly led to the abandonment of the design in favour of the development of the Mark 2, but the growing availability of large numbers of the much more successful DUKW made further development unnecessary.

 Mark II

-This was similar to the Mark 1, but had a forward driving position.
-It was a much longer vehicle, being 31 ft long compared with the 23 ft length of the Mark I. Only five of these 5-ton capacity vehicles were built.
+The Mark II was similar to the Mark 1, but had a forward driving position.
+It was a much longer vehicle, being 31 ft long compared with the 23 ft length of the Mark I, and had a 5-ton rating.
+Only five of these vehicles were built.